hack4vdb/anthill/README.md

 # anthill-backend

-Anthill - Hack4VDB's Leutevernetztool #swingtourismus
+Anthill connects (soon-to-be) activists based on their location and enables them to organize an event and get in touch.

-*This is the repo for our Django driven backend.*
+<s>*This is the repo for our Django driven backend.*</s>
+This repo also contains frontend stuff and should be renamed soon™.

 ## Setup